 Chromebooks come with a keyboard integrated into the design and a touchscreen for interactivity.
 Purchasing extra accessories may not be required, depending on the means of using the Chromebook.
 However, for educational use, Chromebooks may need an additional Chrome Education License.
 For $30 per device, this program allows users to control multiple Chromebooks from a single source.
 You can administer tests, lock devices to a network and enforce laptop use.

 In addition to input devices and software, you will need to keep the tablets or laptops safe.
-For both Chromebooks and iPads, you need protective cases.
+For both Chromebooks and iPads, you need protective cases such as the Capsule, which is constructed of compression molded EVA to keep your device free of damage.
 Whether students take the devices home or remain in the classroom, you must have a means of protecting the devices.
 The right cases or sleeves around tablets or Chromebooks can prevent damage that could disrupt the students' ability to do schoolwork.

 Costs for sleeves or cases will depend on the size of the device.
 Style also factors into the price, with options including sleeves, covers and bags.
 For iPads, protective holders vary in price, starting at $23 for the DropIn backpack insert.
 Chromebook protectors include the economical $30 Datakeeper for 11-inch models that allows for the device to stay in the case during use.